• Skip to primary navigation

 Instructions

-• Add cilantro, green chilies and yogurt to a food processor and pulse till well-mixed
+• Add cilantro, green chilies, mint and yogurt to a food processor and pulse until well-mixed

-• Heat oil in a medium-sized saucepan.
-Add crushed garlic and fry on low heat for roughly 30 seconds until fragrant.
+• Heat oil in a medium-sized saucepan or skillet.
+Add crushed garlic and fry on low heat for roughly 30 seconds or until fragrant.

 • Increase heat to medium.
-Add diced chicken and fry for roughly 1-2 minutes.
+Add diced chicken, salt, crushed ginger and red chili flakes.
+Sear until no longer pink, roughly 2-5 minutes.

-• Lower heat, add the cilantro and green chilli yogurt, and stir for another couple of minutes until chicken is well-coated in the masala.
+• Lower heat and add the yogurt mixture.
+Stir until chicken is well-coated in the masala.

-• Partially cover the saucepan with a lid, and let the hara masala bubble and chicken tenderize for roughly 10 minutes.
+• Once it comes to a simmer, partially cover the saucepan with a lid, and let the hara masala bubble for roughly 10 minutes.

 Comments